thiagorlopes/keep/README.md

 <img width="1250" alt="image" src="https://github.com/user-attachments/assets/8868ac45-b3d6-4393-acff-bf0e1a26a393" />

 **Example:** To query the daily transactions table, you can access the notebook [analytics/analytics_development.ipynb](http://localhost:8888/lab/tree/analytics/analytics_development.ipynb).
-Next you can visualize a model by inputting their name in the input box and clicking on `Load Model`.
+Next you can visualize by inputting the string "fct_daily_transactions_by_customer" in the input box and clicking on `Load Model`.
 Also, you can query data from the dbt model in the following manner:

 ```sql
 SELECT * FROM main.fct_daily_transactions_by_customer